 Your wedding day is not an excuse to show some flesh so the beauty of the cloth can emerge.

-Your birthday photoshoot is not an excuse to let down the guards.
+Your birthday photo shoot is not an excuse to let down the guard.

 That Baby Bump shoot is not an excuse for nudity.

 And dear brother, watch how you appear also.

 Our fashion sense is not dictated by trends but by the Word of the Lord that can never change.

 Would you still have clothes to wear if you allow the Spirit of the Lord to invade your wardrobe?
 Would you allow the Spirit of God to show you what is pleasing to the King?

 Hosea 2:2 in the Message Version says: “Tell her to quit dressing like a whore, displaying her breasts for sale…”

 Are you presenting and representing Christ well?